apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 #### **8. Comprehensive Alerting Features**

 For streaming computations, which are 7*24H resident tasks, monitoring and alerting are very important.
-Apache StreamPark also has a **comprehensive solution** for these issues:
+Apache StreamPark™ also has a **comprehensive solution** for these issues:

 - It comes with an email-based alerting method, which has zero development cost and can be used once configured.
-- Thanks to the excellent modularity of the Apache StreamPark source code, it's possible to enhance the code at the Task Track point and introduce the company's internal SDK for telephone, group, and other alerting methods, all with a very low development cost.
+- Thanks to the excellent modularity of the Apache StreamPark™ source code, it's possible to enhance the code at the Task Track point and introduce the company's internal SDK for telephone, group, and other alerting methods, all with a very low development cost.

 ![](/blog/dustess/alarm_email.png)

 ### **Excellent Source Code**

 Following the principle of technology selection, a new technology must be sufficiently understood in terms of underlying principles and architectural ideas before it is considered for production use.
-Before choosing Apache StreamPark, its architecture and source code were subjected to in-depth study and reading.
-It was found that the underlying technologies used by Apache StreamPark are very familiar to Chinese developers: MySQL, Spring Boot, Mybatis Plus, Vue, etc. The code style is unified and elegantly implemented with complete annotations.
+Before choosing Apache StreamPark™, its architecture and source code were subjected to in-depth study and reading.
+It was found that the underlying technologies used by Apache StreamPark™ are very familiar to Chinese developers: MySQL, Spring Boot, Mybatis Plus, Vue, etc. The code style is unified and elegantly implemented with complete annotations.
 The modules are independently abstracted and reasonable, employing numerous design patterns, and the code quality is very high, making it highly suitable for troubleshooting and further development in the later stages.

 ![](/blog/dustess/code_notebook.png)

-In November 2021, Apache StreamPark was successfully selected by Open Source China as a GVP - Gitee "Most Valuable Open Source Project," which speaks volumes about its quality and potential.
+In November 2021, Apache StreamPark™ was successfully selected by Open Source China as a GVP - Gitee "Most Valuable Open Source Project," which speaks volumes about its quality and potential.

 ![](/blog/dustess/certificate.png)

 ### **03 Active Community**

 The community is currently very active.
-Since the end of November 2021, when Apache StreamPark (based on 1.2.0-release) was implemented, Apache StreamPark had just started to be recognized by everyone, and there were some minor bugs in the user experience (not affecting core functionality).
+Since the end of November 2021, when Apache StreamPark™ (based on 1.2.0-release) was implemented, Apache StreamPark™ had just started to be recognized by everyone, and there were some minor bugs in the user experience (not affecting core functionality).
 At that time, in order to go live quickly, some features were disabled and some minor bugs were fixed.
 Just as we were preparing to contribute back to the community, we found that these had already been fixed, indicating that the community's iteration cycle is very fast.
 In the future, our company's team will also strive to stay in sync with the community, quickly implement new features, and improve data development efficiency while reducing maintenance costs.

 ## **02 Implementation Practice**

-Apache StreamPark's environment setup is very straightforward, following the official website's building tutorial you can complete the setup within a few hours.
-It now supports a front-end and back-end separation packaging deployment model, which can meet the needs of more companies, and there has already been a Docker Build related PR, suggesting that Apache StreamPark's compilation and deployment will become even more convenient and quick in the future.
+Apache StreamPark™'s environment setup is very straightforward, following the official website's building tutorial you can complete the setup within a few hours.
+It now supports a front-end and back-end separation packaging deployment model, which can meet the needs of more companies, and there has already been a Docker Build related PR, suggesting that Apache StreamPark™'s compilation and deployment will become even more convenient and quick in the future.
 Related documentation is as follows:

 ```
 http://www.streamxhub.com/docs/user-guide/deployment
 ```

-For rapid implementation and production use, we chose the reliable On Yarn resource management mode (even though Apache StreamPark already supports K8S quite well), and there are already many companies that have deployed using Apache StreamPark on K8S, which you can refer to:
+For rapid implementation and production use, we chose the reliable On Yarn resource management mode (even though Apache StreamPark™ already supports K8S quite well), and there are already many companies that have deployed using Apache StreamPark™ on K8S, which you can refer to:

 ```
 http://www.streamxhub.com/blog/flink-development-framework-streamx
 ```

-Integrating Apache StreamPark with the Hadoop ecosystem can be said to be zero-cost (provided that Flink is integrated with the Hadoop ecosystem according to the Flink official website, and tasks can be launched via Flink scripts).
+Integrating Apache StreamPark™ with the Hadoop ecosystem can be said to be zero-cost (provided that Flink is integrated with the Hadoop ecosystem according to the Flink official website, and tasks can be launched via Flink scripts).

 Currently, we are also conducting K8S testing and solution design, and will be migrating to K8S in the future.